A Comprehensive Guide to Machine Learning

 Let’s look at supervised learning in terms of two types of problems:

-Classification – Classification problems use categories as an output variable.
-Example categories would be demographic data such as sex or marital status.
-A common model for these types of problems are support vector machines.
-Despite their odd name, support vector machines are a way we describe a linear decision boundary between classes that maximizes the width of the boundary itself.
+Classification – The output variable of classification problems is categorical, like sex and age group.
+A common model for these types of problems is Support Vector Machine (SVM).
+Despite their odd name, The SVM model is a way we describe a linear decision boundary between classes that maximizes the width of the boundary itself.

-Regression – Regression problems are where the output variables are a real number.
+Regression – Regression problems are where the output variables are continuous.
 A common format of these types of problems are linear progressions.
 Linear regression models determine the impact of a number of independent variables on a dependent variable (such as sales) by seeking a “best fit” that minimizes squared error.
 Other regression models combine linear models for more complex scenarios.